Summer Camp Series Information

 - Enroll for the respective camp week prior to the camp week reaching maximum capacity.

 - Safety of each and every participant is our top priority.
-If, with supports provided by Carmel Clay Parks & Recreation (CCPR), a participant harms self or others, or demonstrates that he or she cannot participate in our program safely, CCPR may decline the camp enrollment, or if currently participating, temporarily suspend participation.
+If, with supports provided by CCPR, a participant harms self or others, or demonstrates that he or she cannot participate in our program safely, CCPR may decline the camp enrollment, or if currently participating, temporarily suspend participation.

 - Will my child/ward need a modification because of a disability to succeed in this program?
 YES or NO